dplusplus1024/bitcorn-hole/INSTRUCTIONS.md

 ## Lightning Address

-Here's a [comprehensive guide](LIGHTNING.md) on how to get a Lightning Address.
+Here's a [quick guide](LIGHTNING.md) on how to get a Lightning Address.

 ## Who Goes First?
 Determine the starting player by selecting either: